-In order to assess the validity of our ideology estimates, we first compare them, at the state level, against percentage of votes for President Donald Trump in the 2020 Presidential elections.
-More specifically, relying on the geolocation inference technique discussed previously \cite{dredze2013carmen}, we isolate users to respective states.
-We then calculate the proportion of each state's users who are conservative and assess its similarity to the state's Trump vote share.
-Figs. \ref{fig:ideology_geo}(a) and (b) show the share of conservative Twitter users in each state and the percentage of votes for Trump in the 2020 Federal elections.
-The ideology estimates using the two approaches are considerably similar.
-The strong state-level correlation (Pearson's $r=0.79;(p<0.0001)$) between these two measures, shown in Fig. \ref{fig:ideology_geo}(c), also affirms the validity of this approach.
+Table \ref{tab:hostile_sample} summarizes validation of hostility and frame identification classifiers against human annotated data.
+In order to further assess the validity of our ideology estimates, we first compare them, at the state level, against percentage of votes for President Donald Trump in the 2020 Presidential elections.
+More specifically, relying on Carmen,\footnote{https://github.com/mdredze/carmen-python} geolocation inference technique discussed previously \cite{dredze2013carmen}, we isolate users to respective states.
+Geolocation data in our dataset is limited, with less than 5\% of tweets containing ``coordinates'' or ``place'' information.
+To enhance geolocation coverage, we used Carmen , a technique that assigns U.S. locations to tweets based on tweet metadata and user bios.
+This approach proved effective for identifying users' home states through manual review.